Euro zone bailout fund approves 1 billion euro payout for Greece

-BRUSSELS The Euro zone bailout fund on Tuesday approved the payment of a 1 billion euro (£740 million) aid tranche for Greece following Athens' completion of a second set of reforms.
+BRUSSELS The Euro zone bailout fund on Tuesday approved the payment of a 1 billion euro ($1.10 billion) aid tranche for Greece following Athens' completion of a second set of reforms.

 The payment by the European Stability Mechanism (ESM) is the third disbursement of the initial loan sub-tranche of 16 billion euros agreed in August.